ruben-ilciuc/custom-amplify-auth/README.md

 ```

 So, when the sign up request succeeded we set a message and a status.
 Same when the request failed.
 And to show the feedback to the user we'll create a custom component specific for that.
-But we'll get there.
+But we'll get there later.

 When the request is in pending we want to reset the state and set the status to `Loading`.